Sportsman’s Hunt Club Rules 2020-2021

-Feeders, stands and elevated blinds are permitted on leases from August 1 to February 28.
-They should be removed from the lease by February 28.
+Elevated stands/blinds are permitted on leases from August 1 to February 28.
+They are required to be removed from the lease by February 28.

-There are no Club owned feeders.
-Members may use private feeders subject to Club, State and Federal rules regarding hunting over bait.
+In general, there are no Club owned feeders.
+Members may use private feeders subject to required rules regarding hunting over bait.
 Placement of a private feeder does NOT guarantee a reservation for the area of the feeder and the area is available to any Member on a first come first serve basis.
 Sportsmans like behavior would be to coordinate with the owner of the property prior to using it.

-SCOUTING is permitted from February 16 to April 5 and May7 to September 30.
+SCOUTING is permitted from February 16 to April 5 and May 7 to September 30.
 Reservations are required for scouting.

 Members are required to notify Sportsman’s Hunt Club office, in writing, to request termination of membership.
 This can be by email to: Administration@sportsmanscc.com or regular mail to: P.O.
 Box 7438, Edmond, OK 73083-7438.

 Members are expected to stay current in payment of dues and fees.
 When a member’s account is unpaid for a period of twenty (20) days after the billing date, it is considered delinquent.
 A late charge of 5% of the past due balance shall be added each month to the member's delinquent account.
 If the account remains unpaid for a period of sixty (60) days from the date of the first billing, the member will be suspended from all Club privileges.
 If payment of all past due balances from such member are not received within fifteen (15) days after suspension, the delinquent member’s membership shall be cancelled.